 As a private special education school in the state of California, Stellar Academy works with area families and schools to develop and implement student IEPs.
 A staff member from Stellar will attend one IEP meeting per student each year at no cost to the family.
 As our students become ready to transition out of Stellar Academy, our director will assist their families with creating a transition plan

-NEW CALIFORNIA DYSLEXIA LAW SIGNED BY GOVERNOR BROWN
+CALIFORNIA DYSLEXIA LAW SIGNED BY FORMER GOVERNOR JERRY BROWN

 Did you know that dyslexia impacts approximately 20% of the overall population?
 According to this information, over one million students in California public schools deal with dyslexia.
-However, through the efforts of the dyslexic community and those in government, Governor Jerry Brown just signed AB 1369 into law.
+However, through the efforts of the dyslexic community and those in government, Governor Jerry Brown signed AB 1369 into law in October of 2015.
 “AB 1369 will allow proper identification and appropriate evidence-based remediation for dyslexic students.
 This is an important first step in getting our kids the help they need to learn to read, write, and spell at grade-level and experience educational success,” stated Tobie Meyer, Decoding Dyslexia CA Lead Legislative Member.

 Please make use of these local and national resources as necessary: